-In spite of early difficulties the congregation had to face in establishing itself during times of turmoil in Spain, the missionary zeal of the early missionaries took the congregation to distant lands and peoples with their various cultural and linguistic affinities.
-The congregation remained always in the vanguard of evangelization and reached out to ever more cultures and peoples and tuned her thinking and action in accordance with the missiology of the church at each time.
-Along with the universal Church we sought to become relevant in our missionary evangelization through adaptation and inculturation, and undertook the renewal process initiated by Vatican II.
-Now we are at a time when intercultural encounters have become common place in almost all walks of life.
+In spite of the early difficulties which the congregation had to face in establishing itself during the times of turmoil in Spain, the missionary zeal of the early missionaries took the congregation to distant lands and peoples which had cultural and linguistic affinities.
+The congregation remained always in the vanguard of evangelization and reached out to more cultures and peoples and tuned her thinking and action in line with the missiology of the church at each time.
+Along with the universal Church we sought to become relevant in our missionary evangelization through adaptation and inculturation and undertook the renewal process initiated by Vatican II.
+Now we are at a time when intercultural encounters have become normal way in almost all walks of life.

-Coming together from diverse cultures in a formative context is not new to the congregation.
+Coming together of diverse cultures in a formative context is not new in the congregation.
 Already in 1906 the first group of Germans came to Cervera as postulants.
-Along our history we have had many examples of students being designated to different missions where they spent their lives evangelizing in that mission.
-During the past 5 years Father General has designated about 42 students, mostly from Asia and Africa, who are being formed in the different international formation centers.
-In addition, now most of the formation houses are intercultural in nature as they have formandi from different ethnic and cultural backgrounds of the same country or continent.
-The newness of the current situation is the changed global, ecclesial and congregational scenario which is very different from that of the times when German postulants came to Cervera or Spanish students were sent to Argentina or Colombia.
-In the present designations is that almost all the students designated to other organisms are from Africa and Asia, and many of them have been sent to those missions which were traditionally fecund in missionary vocations.
+Along our history we have had several instances of students being designated to different missions where they spent their lives in evangelizing mission.
+Father General has designated about 42 students mostly from Asia and Africa in the past 5 years who are being formed in the different international formation centers.
+Besides, most of the formation houses are intercultural in nature as they have formandi from different ethnic and cultural backgrounds of the same country or continent.
+The newness of the current situation is the changed global, ecclesial and congregational scenario which is very different from that of the times when the German postulants came to Cervera or the Spanish students were sent to Argentina or Colombia.
+One of the specificity of the present designations is that almost all the students designated to other organisms are from Africa and Asia, and that many of them are designated to those missions which were traditionally fecund in missionary vocations.

-- Claretians of diverse cultures in a community context unveils the sublime values of these cultures as well as exposes their limitations revealing both the goodness of God the Father of all and our own sinful nature as human beings.
-Inter-cultural encounters in a formative setting can foster gratitude and humility which cultivates commitment and responsibility in one’s personal life, community, and mission.
+- 2.Encounter of Claretians of diverse cultures in a community context unveils the sublime values of these cultures as well as exposes their limitations revealing both the goodness of God the father of all and the sinful nature of the humans.
+Thus inter-cultural encounters in a formative context can cultivate gratitude and humility which foster commitment and responsibility in personal life community, and mission.

 The workshop on the challenges of intercultural formation communities was organized to evaluate our formative experiences and learn from them.
-The experiential nature of the workshop has been preferred to that of theological expositions on the theme.
-We wanted that the participants take home some practical and experiential insights that would impact in their formation centers and progressively gain momentum for a healthy intercultural environment in their organisms.
+The experiential accent of the workshop has led to the inevitable absence of theological expositions and reflections on the theme.
+We wanted that the participants take home some practical and experiential insights to make an impact in their formation centers and progressively gain momentum for a healthy intercultural environment in their organisms.
 Further exploration and reflections at different levels should make up for what is lacking in this workshop.

 When our congregation is able to tap the opportunities offered by the intercultural context of our times and deal with the challenges that ensue from it, we will become more available to the work of the Spirit, the architect of our history.